 Automated reaction sampling from suspensions and multiphase reactions with EasySampler

-Efficient stirring of all type of reactions to perform mixing studies
+Efficient stirring of all types of reactions to perform mixing studies

-Reaction vessel shape cover a volume range from 0.5 mL to 1000 mL
+Reaction vessel shape covers a volume range from 0.5 mL to 1000 mL

 Innovation is challenging when equipment limits experimental possibilities.
 The complexity of synthetic chemistry increases every day.
-This white paper discusses how chemists are responding with innovative techniques:
+This white paper discusses how chemists are responding with innovative techniques that include:

 Automated reaction planning and execution